vmware-tanzu/package-for-kpack-dependencies/README.md

 `tanzu package install kpack-dependencies --package-name kpack-dependencies.community.tanzu.vmware.com --version 0.0.1 -f kpack-deps-values.yaml`

 Once the package is installed you can view the resources that have been created:

+**NOTE: These resources cannot be modified manually, they can only be upgraded via upgrades of the kpack dependencies package.
+If you wish to create custom ClusterStores, ClusterStacks, or ClusterBuilders you must create [new resources](https://github.com/pivotal/kpack/blob/main/docs/tutorial.md) and manage them manually.**

 ```bash
 $ kubectl get clusterstore